rwxrob/boost/README.md

 ## <a id=day19> Day 19: ANSI Escapes, Color, Gotchas, What's Next?

+1. All Modern Terminals Have `ncurses`
+1. Use `reset` When You Break Your Terminal
 1. Know What ANSI Escapes are and Which to Use
    1. Use `\e[H\e[2J` to Clear the Screen
    1. Use ... for Color
    1. Learn the Rest as Needed (It's Very Addicting)
 1. Know When to Use Color and When to Not
+1. Stick with 16 System Palette Colors When Scripting
+1. Avoid Temptation to Create Color Libraries (in Shell)
 1. Conclusion of POSIX Shell Scripting
    1. What's Next for Shell Coding
+   1. Learn Bash `RANDOM` for Fun
    1. Learn POSIX Parameter Expansion
    1. You Just Don't Need `awk`, Ever
    1. Sometimes You Need `sed` to Remain POSIX Compliant